UNEARTHING THE PAST, PRESENT AND FUTURE OF CBD: BY THE EXPERTS

 In the UK, a 2019 YouGov survey found that twice as many British adults now support the legalisation of cannabis than oppose it.
 This really sets the stage for

 “The more that you see the leaf and see it in a way that’s not part of stoner culture, it really helps to just put it into people’s minds as like, ‘Oh, actually this isn’t really scary’.
 I think there needs to be education that’s a bit more wholesome and around the actual plant.” - Claire Davis

-New laws, such as the definitive classification of CBD as a Novel Food in the UK, are accelerating a higher standard of industry quality and consistency.
-In 2020, the CBD industry is also benefitting from new research:A recent paper not only succeeded in creating water-soluble CBD, it also found that doing so increases its bioavailability; the amount that gets transmitted from your blood to your brain.
+New CBD UK laws, such as the definitive classification of CBD as a Novel Food in the UK, are accelerating a higher standard of industry quality and consistency.
+More recently, the CBD industry is also benefitting from new research findings.
+A recent study not only succeeded in creating water-soluble CBD but also found that doing so increases its bioavailability, or the amount transmitted from your blood to your brain.